Chris Isaak: Acting and other work

 In addition to his music, Isaak has acted in film and television — as a main character or more often in smaller roles.
 A few of his larger film roles included David Lynch's Twin Peaks: Fire Walk with Me in 1992 and in the 1993 Bernardo Bertolucci-directed Little Buddha, in which he starred alongside Bridget Fonda and Keanu Reeves.
 Other motion pictures roles included Married to the Mob (1988), The Silence of the Lambs (1991), That Thing You Do!
 (1996), A Dirty Shame (2004), and The Informers (2008).

 Isaak guest-starred in the special Super Bowl XXX edition of the television sitcom Friends ("The One After the Superbowl, Part One") in 1996, and in 1998 he co-starred in the HBO miniseries From the Earth to the Moon as astronaut Ed White, who was the first American astronaut to do a spacewalk and who died in the 1967 Apollo 1 fire.

 From March 2001 to March 2004, Isaak starred in his own television show, The Chris Isaak Show.
 It aired in the United States on the cable television network Showtime.
 This adult sitcom featured Isaak and his band playing themselves, and the episode plots were based on fictional accounts of the backstage world of Isaak—the rock star next door.

 In 2009, The Biography Channel aired The Chris Isaak Hour, a one-hour music interview and performance show hosted by Isaak.
 The series premiere featured Trisha Yearwood and included their first-ever performance of "Breaking Apart", a song from Isaak's 1998 album Speak of the Devil that the two recorded as a duet for his 2009 album Mr. Lucky.
 The guests on the remaining seven episodes of the series were: Stevie Nicks, Glen Campbell, Michael Bublé, Chicago, The Smashing Pumpkins, Yusuf Islam, and Jewel.

 In April 2010, Isaak was the special guest during Conan O'Brien's The Legally Prohibited from Being Funny on Television Tour performance at the Nob Hill Masonic Center in San Francisco, California.

 On September 29, 2011, Isaak received the Stockton Arts Commission STAR Award in his hometown of Stockton, California.

 In 2014, Isaak voiced the character of Enoch, the apparent ruler of the town of Pottsfield, in the second episode of the animated television miniseries Over the Garden Wall.

 On May 3, 2015, Isaak was confirmed to be replacing Natalie Bassingthwaighte as a judge on the seventh season of The X Factor Australia.
 He joined James Blunt and returning judges Guy Sebastian and Dannii Minogue.
+He mentored the 'Boys' category, which included the season winner, Cyrus Villanueva.

 Personal life

-Isaak is close friends with Stevie Nicks and, before his death, the film director David Lynch.
+Isaak is close friends with Stevie Nicks and was a close friend of the film director David Lynch.